allouchear/n2p2-4G-D3-Rep-External/README.md

 This repository provides ready-to-use software for high-dimensional neural network potentials in computational physics and chemistry.
 It is based on [n2p2-4G](https://github.com/CompPhysVienna/n2p2/tree/4G-HDNNP-training?tab=readme-ov-file).

-Added by A.R.
-Allouche :
+Added to the original verion :
-    dftd3 grimme correction to energie
+- dftd3 grimme correction to the energie
-    repulsion potential correction to energie
+- repulsion potential correction to the energie
-    external (any) potential correction to energie
+- external (any) potential correction to the energie

 ## Installation